sparktsang/sparktsang.github.io/_posts/insurance.md

 And the most intimate ritual of all: the forged signature.
 The ever-increasing complexity of forms and financial needs analyses, meant to ensure transparency, had the opposite effect.
 No one actually explained everything on the forms.
 Each team had its own unofficial guide on how to fill them out just enough to be "compliant".
 Regulations, designed to protect the consumer, were systematically neutralized.
 The ultimate goal was the signature.
 And if you couldn't get it?
 If the client trusted you enough, you could... find a way.
 This wasn't a crime; it was an expression of a manufactured intimacy, a sign that the simulation of trust had been successful.

 Everything was a dance on the edge of legality.
 My understanding of "compliance" reached a new, almost spiritual, level.
 It was not about following the rules, but about mastering the art of not getting caught breaking them.
-Every ritual here was a simulation of trust — a performance so convincing that even the performers believed it.
+Every ritual here was a simulation of trust—a performance so convincing that even the performers believed it.
 This wasn't a world without trust.
 It was a world that had learned to fake it perfectly.

 <!--Act II: The Glitch of Real Trust-->
 The theatre troupe had its rehearsals.
 At every level, there were endless sales courses.
 We were given scripts, perfectly crafted, almost unnatural in their precision, and forced to practice them on each other in the office for hours on end.
 They called it "drilling", a term borrowed from the military.
 I became a tool for reciting scripts, especially in my chosen field of cold calling, a voice repeating the same soulless monologue into the phone, day after day, performing the role of a trusted advisor.